 What You Need To Know

-US Citizens who are granted with a China visa usually also get a 10 year valid multiple entry visa.
+US Citizens who are granted a China visa usually also receives a 10 year valid multiple entry visa.
 This means that even when your passport expires and you renew it, you just have to bring the old one with your visa and you’re free to go in and out of the country.
 (You just have to make sure that none of the information will be different among the two passports).

 Where To Apply

 China has multiple consulates in the US.
 This means that you have to apply in a consulate that is assigned to your state.
 There are two ways to apply for a visa, apply in person or hire a visa services company.
 The Chinese embassy and consulate do not accept applications via mail.
 Below is the list of consulates and their corresponding jurisdictions.

 - Washington DC Embassy: Delaware, District of Columbia, Idaho, Kentucky, Maryland, Montana, Nebraska, North Carolina, South Carolina, North Dakota, South Dakota, Tennessee, Utah, Virginia, West Virginia, Wyoming

 - Chicago Consulate: Colorado, Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Wisconsin

 - Houston Consulate: Alabama, Arkansas, Florida, Georgia, Louisiana, Mississippi, Oklahoma, Texas, Puerto Rico